-When we look at what leadership is, we consider qualities like empathy, accountability, being appreciative, and being a great listener.
-We look to someone who is fair and doesn’t ignore the details just because they’re details.
+When we look at what leadership is, we consider qualities like empathy, accountability, appreciative, and being a great listener.
+We look for someone who is fair and doesn’t ignore the details just because they’re details.

 I once worked at a company that had some pretty relaxed rules on people coming in late and leaving early.
 In some organizations, the entry and exit times of employees can be flexible to a degree, but we had clients coming in that relied on specific hours for people to be present.

 Imagine going to Target when they open at 8 am, and they just decide to open at 8:30 am because the employees don’t care.
 For us, punctuality was necessary.